 There are also some implementations done by external users of mosaik.
-We give an overview of the external components we know here.
+We give an overview of the external components and external scenarios we know.

-4.1 mosaik-core
+mosaik-core

 The root folder contains mosaik itself and the high-level API implementations are provided in the API folder.